-39.2 FACULTY COMMITTEES
+38.2 FACULTY COMMITTEES

-39.2.1 Faculty Advisory Council
+38.2.1 Faculty Advisory Council [Dissolved for 2023-24 academic year]

 The Faculty Advisory Council will act as a resource committee for the Faculty.
 It shall study all issues presented to it, identify alternatives, and inform the Faculty of its deliberations and findings.
 The Council shall provide materials for legislation by the Faculty, but shall not itself legislate.
 All findings of the Council, both majority and minority, shall be reported directly back to the Faculty.
 During Faculty meetings the Council shall sit as a panel, so as to facilitate exchange of ideas and information.
 See [Section I: Article 2].